j4p3/bonner.jp/content/collections/posts/0-aa-sincerity.md

 *Check /r/2meirl4meirl ("too me in real life for /r/me_irl ('Me in rean life')") for more spicy postmodern self-reflection.*

-David Foster Wallace, author and one of the greatest voices of the last decades, predicted this type of gallows humor years ago:
+David Foster Wallace, author and one of the greatest voices of the last decades, predicted this particular type of gallows humor years ago:

 >...
 What passes for hip cynical transcendence of sentiment is really some kind of fear of being really human, since to be really human (at least as he conceptualizes it) is probably to be unavoidably sentimental and naive and goo-prone and generally pathetic ...